ericguan04/semaforr_ros2/README.md

-# SemaFORR ROS2
+# Social-SemaFORR
-A cognitively-based system for social robot navigation
+A cognitively-based system for social robot navigation in ROS2 Humble

-Updated SemaFORR Codebase to ROS2 Framework

-Developing Social Context Model to support Social Robot Navigation with SemaFORR

 To Use:
-* Clone this repository
+* Clone this repository in a workspace
-* `cd` into the repository
+* `cd` into the workspace
 * Run `colcon build`

-Additional Dependencies:
+Dependencies:
+* SemaFORR (install as you go)
 * HuNavSim (check their repo)
+* GST Trajectory Prediction (check social_context/README.md)